 Sammie Slocum has worked in the banking industry for over 30 years and is an original Worthington National Bank team member.
 She is a member of Tarrant County Blue and Trinity United Methodist Church in Arlington.
 Sammie resides in Arlington with her husband of 29 years.
 They are the proud parents of Nicole, a graduate of Texas Tech University, who also has a Masters in Social Work for the University of Texas at Arlington and Trevor, a graduate of the University of Texas in Austin.
 Sammie is an avid sports fan (Go Rangers) and lives by the motto, "I am too blessed to be stressed."

 Maureen Higham brings more than 20 years of experience to her role as Compliance Officer at Worthington National Bank, and is an original team member of the bank.
 Maureen's personal philosophy is simple: "Do unto others as you would have others do unto you."

-Assistant Vice President, Compliance
+Assistant Vice President, Accounting

 Vice President, Treasury Management Operations Manager

 Donna Quick brings more than 30 years of experience to her position at Worthington National Bank.
 A native of Oklahoma, Donna lives in Fort Worth and is active in the community as a member of New World United Methodist Church in Arlington.
 Her hobbies include scrapbooking, Dallas Mavericks basketball and spending time with family and friends.

 Mollie Lowery brings more than four years of banking experience to her Treasury Management position at Worthington National Bank.
 Mollie lives in Mansfield, where she is involved in the community through her church, Pleasantview Baptist Church.
 Mollie's personal motto is, "I can do all things through Christ who strengthens me.
 (Philippians 4:13)" In her free time, Mollie enjoys singing and spending time with her grandchildren.